doy/runes/README.md

 Building
 --------
-Runes requires cairo, xlib, and libuv.
+Runes requires cairo, xlib, and libevent.
 Once those dependencies are installed, you should be able to build it just by running `make`.
 If you're interested in modifying the parser, you'll also need to install flex.

 Contributing
 ------------